Read this guide for answers to the most frequently asked questions about Bankwest cards.

 When does the introductory offer for balance transfers expire?

-You will see a number displayed at the bottom of your statement.
-This is a summary box that shows you how many months remain on your balance transfer.
-When the number has gone down to one you will need to make sure that the entire balance has been paid off to avoid having to pay interest at the standard rate the next month.
+- If you have taken advantage of a Bankwest balance transfer credit card offer: Your statement will include a summary box that shows you how many months remain on your balance transfer.
+When the number has gone down to one you will need to make sure that the entire balance has been paid off if you want to avoid paying interest at the standard rate during the next statement cycle.

-Am I able to increase the credit limit?
+Am I able to increase my credit limit?

 How does Bankwest calculate the interest?